janhofmann01/Watson-assistant-discord-webhooks/README.md

 >We could use Discord's webhook link direcly, without adding a .json, and it would send the message as well.
 However, Discord doesn't return anything (that Watson Assistant can understand), which would prevent us from informing the user of our assistant, that the message was sent correctly.

+## Test your assistant

+Now you can click on the `Try it` button and test weather the assistant is working correctly.

+---